 A few words on each state from our panelists:

-(3) Kentucky (DellaFave): Kentucky is clearly serious about sports betting.
-A hearing held in October 2018 saw several lawmakers (from both sides of the aisle) show great support for legalized sports betting, and we expect multiple bills to be filed early in the 2019 session.
+(3) Kentucky (DellaFave): Kentucky is clearly serious about sports wagering.
+A hearing held in October 2018 saw several lawmakers (from both sides of the aisle) show great support, and we expect multiple bills to be filed early in the 2019 session.
 One issue that remains is who will regulate the industry, the lottery or the horsemen, but we foresee that being overcome.
 High chance of legalization in 2019.

 (5) Ohio (Pempus): The governor-elect wants it; the legislature says it has the “intent” to legalize, which makes the state home to 11.6 million in America’s heartland a frontrunner to give sports fans a new way to engage.
-With neighboring Pennsylvania, which already has sports betting, eyeing a satellite casino with sports betting adjacent to the Ohio border, along with Michigan eager for sportsbooks, expect a full-fledged Ohio bill to emerge early in 2019.
+With neighboring Pennsylvania, which already has it, eyeing a satellite casino adjacent to the Ohio border, along with Michigan eager for sportsbooks, expect a full-fledged Ohio bill to emerge early in 2019.

-(6) Illinois (Dorson): It’s unlikely that the state’s sports betting point person, Representative Bob Rita (D-District 28), will file a sports betting bill before the end of 2018, but plan on seeing comprehensive and thoughtful legislation before the session opens in earnest on Jan.
-29. Rita held two hearings this year, both of which provided great detail and showed his colleagues on the Joint Committee for Revenue and Finance to be well educated on sports betting.
+(6) Illinois (Dorson): It’s unlikely that the state’s point person, Representative Bob Rita (D-District 28), will file a bill before the end of 2018, but plan on seeing comprehensive and thoughtful legislation before the session opens in earnest on Jan.
+29. Rita held two hearings this year, both of which provided great detail and showed his colleagues on the Joint Committee for Revenue and Finance to be well educated.
 It’s a good bet that when Rita files legislation, he’ll already have the backing to pass it.

 (8) Missouri (Dorson): The Show-Me State is showing plenty.
-Two sports betting bills have been filed ahead of the 2019 session, though they are somewhat at odds with each other.
-That said, Missouri lawmakers seem poised to legalize sports betting, once they hammer out whether or not to include a royalty – and where that royalty would be directed.
+Two bills have been filed ahead of the 2019 session, though they are somewhat at odds with each other.
+That said, Missouri lawmakers seem poised to legalize the activity, once they hammer out whether or not to include a royalty – and where that royalty would be directed.

-(9) Virginia (Ifrah): Virginia will be interesting because both Virginia and Washington, D.C. may legalize sports betting but neither have casinos in their jurisdiction.
+(9) Virginia (Ifrah): Virginia will be interesting because both Virginia and Washington, D.C. may legalize, but neither have casinos in their jurisdiction.
 This “no casino” model will be interesting to watch as they will need to come up with a new model that has not been implemented before in other states.
 This is more like the European model.

-(12) Massachusetts (Dorson): Though there’s been no real movement in sports betting in the last few months, the Bay State commissioned a white paper on sports betting and the subject was discussed among legislators several times.
+(12) Massachusetts (Dorson): Though there’s been no real movement in the last few months, the Bay State commissioned a white paper and the subject was discussed among legislators several times.
 With Rhode Island already launched, several new casinos opened in Massachusetts, and Connecticut looking like it will make a move, it’s likely Massachusetts will move in 2019, it’s just a matter of when.

-(13) Tennessee (Dorson): A Tennessee representative filed a sports betting bill ahead of the 2019 session, but the bill is the state’s first shot at sports betting legislation.
-Tennessee’s governor is on record as opposing sports betting, so the state legislature will first have to come to a consensus and then convince Bill Lee to get on board.
+(13) Tennessee (Dorson): A Tennessee representative filed a bill ahead of the 2019 session, but the bill is the state’s first shot at legislation.
+Tennessee’s governor is on record as opposing the activity, so the state legislature will first have to come to a consensus and then convince Bill Lee to get on board.
 That’s a lot to get accomplished – and likely won’t – in a single session.

 (14) Iowa (Smiley): Another situation where there might be some tug-of-war between the state lottery and the 20-plus commercial casinos.
 Iowa may have neighboring Missouri to contend with.
 I had thought they might legalize in ‘18 but the bill never made it out of committee.
 At this point it’s unclear who’s willing to go to bat for legalization.
 The governor Kim Reynolds is in no rush to sign a bill.